inBeat/inbeat-website/content/top-influencers/instagram/nutrition/japan/_index.md

 ---
-title: Top 10 Nutrition Instagram Influencers In Japan In 2023
+title: Top 10 Nutrition Instagram Influencers In Japan In 2024
 description: >-
-  Find top nutrition Instagram influencers in Japan in 2023.
-Most popular hashtags: #nutrition #love #eatclean.
+  Find top nutrition Instagram influencers in Japan in 2024.
+Most popular hashtags: #nutrition #love #motivation.
 platform: Instagram
-hits: 13
+hits: 14
-text_top: Discover the best Instagram accounts on inBeat.
+text_top: Analyze the top-rated Instagram profiles on inBeat.
-text_bottom: Our platform aggregates 13 Instagram influencers like this in Japan for you to collaborate.
+text_bottom: Our platform aggregates 14 Instagram influencers like this in Japan for you to connect with.
 profiles:
   - username: "miawatanabe_yoga"
     fullname: >-